googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 POSE_GRAPH.optimization_problem.odometry_rotation_weight = 1e1
 ```

-The new parameterization gives the flexibility to down-weight the rotation of the  wheel odometry (which we don't trust too much), while still benefitting from the strong rotation estimates of local slam and the high-resolution translation of the wheel odometry.
+The new parameterization gives the flexibility to down-weight the rotation of the  wheel odometry (which we don't trust too much), while still benefiting from the strong rotation estimates of local slam and the high-resolution translation of the wheel odometry.

 Test integration & data: [cartographer_magazino](https://github.com/magazino/cartographer_magazino)